jekyllgrim/ZScript_Basics/10_Virtual_functions.md

         super.Tick();
-        if (isFrozen())        //check if the actor is frozen return;            //if so, we stop here and don't do anything else actor img = Spawn("CacoBall_AfterImage",pos);    //spawn after-image and cast it
+        if (isFrozen())        //check if the actor is frozen return;            //if so, we stop here and don't do anything else

+        // Spawn after-image and cast it to a local pointer: actor img = Spawn("CacoBall_AfterImage",pos);
-    //transfer current actor's alpha, renderstyle and sprite frame to the spawned after-image if (img)
+        // Ttransfer current actor's alpha, renderstyle and
+        // sprite frame to the spawned after-image: if (img)
         {
             img.A_SetRenderstyle(alpha,GetRenderstyle());
             img.sprite = sprite;  //sprite is the current sprite, such as "BAL2" img.frame = frame;    //frame is a frame letter, such as A, B, C }
     }
 }